FIFA World Cup Finals 2026 Prediction Competition

 Entry Fees

-** Please note that I charge no admin fees and make no profit from running this competition.
+** Important ** Please note that I charge no admin fees and make no profit from running this competition.
 The same is not true of PayPal however.
 They are a business after all.
-They charge me 2.9% + 30p fixed fee for every entry fee paid through them, i.e. 52p per £7.50 entry fee.
-I will cover this charge up to a maximum of £100 to ensure that there are no deductions from the amount paid to the charity but, unlike PayPal, I am not a business and need to cap my contribution at £100.
-As such, should I receive more than 192 entries, from the 192nd entry onwards the 52p PayPal charge will deducted from the amount of each entry fee added to the overall prize pot, i.e. £5.48 will be added per entry from the 192nd entry onwards.
-The charity will continue to receive the full £1.50 from every entry regardless of how many entries I receive.
+They charge me 2.9% + 30p fixed fee for every entry fee paid through them, i.e. between 52p and 59p per £7.50 to £10.00 entry fee.
+I will cover this charge up to a maximum of £50 to ensure that there are no deductions from either the prize pot or the amount paid to the charity but, unlike PayPal, I am not a business and need to cap my contribution at £50.
+As such, should I receive more than 85 entries, from the 86th entry onwards the PayPal charge will deducted from the amount of each entry fee added to the overall prize pot, i.e. £6.91 to £6.98 will be added to the prize pot per entry rather than £7.50.
+The charity will continue to receive the full amount contributed regardless of the number of entries I receive however.

 Closing Date